Dust storm warning

 A dust storm warning (SAME code: DSW) is issued by the National Weather Service in the United States when blowing dust is expected to frequently reduce visibility to 1/4 mile or less, generally with winds of 25 mph or more.

 Beginning November 1, 2018, the National Weather Service issued these dust storm warnings in a polygon- and storm-based format, similar to the format of severe thunderstorm and tornado warnings.
 The zone-based dust storm warning was replaced by the new blowing dust warning.
-In addition to the new dust storm warning format, a lesser-impact dust advisory will be issued by the National Weather Service if the criteria for a warning is not met and if travel impacts are still expected.
+In addition to the new dust storm warning format, a lesser-impact dust advisory will be issued by the National Weather Service if the criteria for a warning are not met and if travel impacts are still expected.

 Example

 The following is the first issuance of the new "storm-based" dust storm warnings, which is in use as of June 19, 2018.